bottonlina/bottonlina/README.md

 <br>

-I’m <b>Software engineering Student, Web dev. beginner and an enthusiast of UX Designer</b>
+I’m <b>Software engineering Student, Web dev. and an enthusiast of UX Designer</b>

 20 yrs ago I used to create websites on VB and currently I wanna discover tech universe again!